the following writeup is about display colour management: how to install icc

 in which case a standard 10-bit sdr buffer is used.

-layer as for wayland above), windows generally makes a mess of the image.
+while on macintosh things seem to "just work", windows generally makes a mess of the image.

 thus, there is a config option to switch off hdr framebuffers even though they are